c-dimattia/Traffic-Light-Classifier/README.md

 # Traffic-Light-Classifier
-Simple program to classify traffic lights using brightness and colour
+Simple program to classify traffic lights using brightness and colour from the Udacity self driving car course